 The principle and working of the two types of galvanometers are the same, only there is some difference in their constructions.

-A pivoted-coil galvanometer is also a moving coil galvanometer.
-It is less sensitive than a suspended coil galvanometer but is more convenient and practical.
+A pivoted-coil galvanometer is less sensitive than a suspended coil galvanometer but is more convenient and practical.

 It consists of a coil having a large number of turns of fine insulated copper wire wound on an aluminum frame.

 The ends of the axle of the aluminum frame are inserted in two pivots so that the coil may rotate about the axle.
 At both ends of the coil, near the pivots, two springs are attached which produce a controlling torque on the moving system and connect the coil to the outer circuit.

 On both sides of the coil, there are pole-pieces of a permanent strong horseshoe magnet.
 The coil rotates in the magnetic field of these pole pieces.

 To read the deflection of the coil, a pointer is attached to the coil which moves over a circular scale.
 The divisions on the scale are made at equal distances and the zero point is in the center.
 That is why no positive and negative signs are marked at the terminal screws of the galvanometer.
 It can measure currents up to 10-6 A.

 When a galvanometer is connected to a current carrying circuit, a current flows in the coil of the galvanometer.
 Since the coil is suspended in a magnetic field, a deflecting torque acts upon it.
 Due to this torque, coil starts rotating from its position.